 Salting and Sanding

-winter months, the City uses both sand and salt (sodium chloride) to help make winter travel safe for motorists and pedestrians throughout the City.
+To keep our roads safe in the winter months, the City uses both sand and salt (sodium chloride) to help make winter travel safe for motorists and pedestrians throughout the City.
 What we use to keep the roads from being slippery depends on the temperature and the type of road.

 Temperature and Type of Application

-Zero to minus 12 degrees Celsius-Road salt in the form of brine (salt/water solution) or rock salt is typically applied to achieve bare
+Zero to minus 12 degrees Celsius-Road salt in the form of brine (salt/water solution) or rock salt is typically applied to achieve bare pavement conditions.

 Colder than minus 12 degrees Celsius-Sand is applied when temperatures are too cold for salt to be effective.